MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 * Azure HDInsight
 * Azure Cognitive Search
 * Azure Cloud Shell
+* Azure DevOps

-For some of the services above, developers may change the JDK distribution with a different one.
+For some of the services above, developers may change the JDK distribution and version with a different one.
 Check the documentation of the service for more information.
 For Azure Compute services such as Azure Virtual Machines, Azure Kubernetes Services, Azure Container Instances, Azure Red Hat OpenShift, and Azure App Service Web App for Containers, the choice of the JDK is entirely up to the developer.

 ## Supported Java Versions and Update Schedule